meshcloud/meshcloud-docs/docs/meshstack.managed-service.md

 ### Production Environment

 Production releases are also automated via a CI/CD pipeline but are typically not automatically triggered by meshcloud.
-Instead, customers need to provide a manual approval or gating process before updates are rolled out to a productino environment
+Instead, customers need to provide a manual approval or gating process before updates are rolled out to a production environment.

 ## Monitoring and Support